AndreBL/ip6neigh/README.md

 Compressing database...
 Moving the file...

-The new compressed OUI database file is at: /usr/share/ip6neigh/oui.gz
+The new compressed OUI database file was successfully moved to: /usr/share/ip6neigh/oui.gz
 ```

 Hosts which do not send their hostname (e.g. Unknown-9BA.LL.lan) will now have an OUI manufacterer as part of the name, such as Speed-9BA.LL.lan (Speed is a Speed Dragon Multimedia Limited MAC device).